valeriesmith/stashbuster/mockups/mockups.md

 ##TO DO:##

--Gallery Page.
-This page will provide a gallery view of patterns and fabrics.
+-**Gallery Page.**  This page will provide a gallery view of patterns and fabrics.
 Include ability to sort by fabric type, color, and pattern type.
--Fabric/Pattern Detail Page.
-Provides detail page (by ID) of fabric and pattern.
+-**Fabric/Pattern Detail Page.**  Provides detail page (by ID) of fabric and pattern.
 Include ability to match fabric to appropriate pattern.
--Project Page.
-Details about current and/or planned projects.
+-**Project Page.**  Details about current and/or planned projects.
 Include hours spent, notes on process, sharing.
 Ability to sort by status of project.
--Friends/Social.
-Ability to friend people, comment (use Disqus API?), direct message, and to see who is working on the same types of projects as user.
+-**Friends/Social.**  Ability to friend people, comment (use Disqus API?), direct message, and to see who is working on the same types of projects as user.